gabrielrf96/html-artisan/API.md

 #### Parameters
  - **tag** *{string}*<br/>
     The HTML tag for the element.
+Defaults to 'div'.

  - **attributes** *{Object}* (optional)<br/>
 A map containing pairs of attributeName: attributeValue.